nativefier/nativefier/docs/api.md

 The icon parameter can either be a `.icns` or a `.png` file if the [optional dependencies](../README.md#optional-dependencies) are installed.

 If you have the optional dependencies `iconutil`, Imagemagick `convert`, and Imagemagick `identify` in your `PATH`, Nativefier will automatically convert the `.png` to a `.icns` for you.

+On MacOS 10.14+, if you have set a global shortcut that includes a Media key, the user will need to be prompted for permissions to enable these keys in System Preferences > Security & Privacy > Accessibility.
+If desired, this prompt can be surpressed with the `--no-accessibility-prompt` flag.

 ###### Manually Converting `.icns`